Project

 Would you mind to show us, how it could help to improve situation with things like Molinillo bundled twice in Ruby, once in RubyGems, second time in Bundler?

-Updated by ciconia (Sharon Rosner) over 5 years ago
+Updated by ciconia (Sharon Rosner) almost 6 years ago

 Would you mind to show us, how it could help to improve situation with things like Molinillo bundled twice in Ruby, once in RubyGems, second time in Bundler?